 ABSENCE OF MORALS IN DIARY OF A WIMPY KID

-People ask me all the time if there’s a moral or a lesson to my books and I would say that I don’t feel that that’s my job is to moralize to kids or bake in some sort of a lesson into my books.
+People ask me all the time if there’s a moral or a lesson to my books and I would say that I don’t feel that that’s my job is to moralise to kids or bake in some sort of a lesson into my books.
 You know, I’m really trying to entertain kids with those books.
 And I figure that if there is a lesson, it’s that reading can be fun because adults read for fun and for entertainment and why shouldn’t kids?
 There’s no better lesson than that.
 I think that if you open a book and it feels welcoming and it doesn’t feel like work, that a kid can really feel comfortable with that and then move on to bigger and better things as they usually do.

 I actually feel conflicted about the world of literature as handed down from adults to kids because I think that it’s very important that kids have a filter that somebody can tell kids what quality reading is.
 And, you know, my books are candy and they don’t have a lot of vitamins.
 I think that kids need their vitamins too, but I think that sometimes adults miss the mark.
 They hand kids books that maybe they were forced to read as kids.
 Forced is maybe too strong of a word but, you know, books they were asked politely by their teachers to read that really have no — they have no relevance to the kid’s life.

-some people criticize him for being a bad influence on kids and I don’t really understand that because I think that Greg is an average kid or at least he’s like I was as a kid, which is not fully formed, not always making the right decisions, but thinking of yourself because you can’t yet see outside of yourself.
+Some people criticise him for being a bad influence on kids and I don’t really understand that because I think that Greg is an average kid or at least he’s like I was as a kid, which is not fully formed, not always making the right decisions, but thinking of yourself because you can’t yet see outside of yourself.
 You know, a kid in middle school doesn’t have such a great awareness of the world around them.